General and Family Dentistry

 Dr. Lee takes extra special care of our senior patients, ensuring that they remain comfortable during their visit and providing them with top notch dental care.

 Call Our Office Today

-To learn more about general and family dentistry with Dr. Lee and the staff at Desert Family Dental, call our Mesa, AZ dental office today at (480) 838-4185.
+To learn more about general and family dentistry with Desert Family Dental, contact us online or give us a call at (480) 838-4185.